devfile/registry/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation
 _Does any documentation need to be updated with your changes?_
 - [ ] Check Tools Provider
-_Does this change impact existing tools, i.e. Odo, Che, Console?
-If it does, have you tested the change with those tools?_
+_Have you tested the changes with existing tools, i.e. Odo, Che, Console?
+(See [devfile registry contributing guide](https://github.com/devfile/registry/blob/main/CONTRIBUTING.md) on how to test changes)_

 ### How to test changes / Special notes to the reviewer: